 Alexis and Jon, the owners of Bindlestiff Books, for ordering the books and for generously discounting our orders.

-Sarah Reidell and Laura Aydelotte for their support and help in the creation of this website.
+Laura Aydelotte for her support and help in the creation of this website.